phil-work/Documentation/SMTPeter/en/personalization-data.md

 Passing the personal data is very flexible, yet, there are some requirements about the property names you can pass as data.
 The requirements are:

-* They may contain alphanumeric characters but may not start with a number.
+* They may contain alphanumeric characters but must not start with a number.
 * They may contain dash (-) and underscore (_) symbols.
-* They may not start with a dash or underscore.
+* They must not start with a dash or underscore.
-* variables are case sensitive, meaning that {$NAME} is different from {$name}.
+* Variables are case sensitive, meaning that {$NAME} is different from {$name}.

 ## A simple example